The Computational Limits of Deep Learning: Deep Learning's Computational Requirements in Practice

-Figure \ref{fig:long_term_growth} (b) shows the fall in error rate in image recognition on the ImageNet dataset and its correlation with the computational requirements of those models.
+Figure \ref{fig:long_term_growth} (b) shows the fall in the image classification error rate for the ImageNet dataset and its correlation to the computation used in these models.
 Each data point reflects a particular deep learning model from the literature.
-Because this is plotted on a log-log scale, a straight line indicates a polynomial growth in computing per unit of performance.
+Because this is plotted on a log-log scale, a straight line indicates a polynomial growth in computing per unit of performance -- that is, a power law.
 In particular, a polynomial relationship between computation and performance of the form \(Computation = Performance^\alpha \) yields a slope of \(-\frac{1}{\alpha}\) in our plots.
-Thus, our estimated slope coefficient of $-0.11$ (p-value $< 0.01$) indicates that computation used for ImageNet scales as \(\mathcal{O}(Performance^9)\) (recall: theory shows that, at best, performance could scale as \(\mathcal{O}(Performance^4)\)).
-Taking into account the standard error on this estimate, the 95\% confidence interval for scaling is between \(\mathcal{O}(Performance^7)\) and \(\mathcal{O}(Performance^{13.9})\).
-Not only is computational power a highly statistically significant predictor of performance, but it also has substantial explanatory power, explaining 43\% of the variance in ImageNet performance.\footnote{In supplement section \ref{supp:network_pass}, we consider alternative forms for this regression.
-For example, we present a functional form where computation scales exponentially with performance.
-That form also results in a highly statistically significant reliance on computing power, but has less explanatory power.
-We also present an alternative prediction to the conditional mean where we instead estimate the best performance achievable for models with a given amount of computation.
-That analysis shows an even greater dependence of performance on computation, \(\mathcal{O}(Performance^{11})\). }
+Thus, our estimated slope coefficient of $-0.08$ (p-value $< 0.01$) indicates that computation used for ImageNet scales as \(\mathcal{O}(Performance^{12.5})\).
+Concretely, this means that every halving of the remaining error on this problem requires $\approx2^{12.5}>5{,}000\times$ as much computation.

-We do substantial robustness checking on this result in the Supplemental Materials.
-For example, we attempt to account for algorithmic progress by introducing a time trend.
-That addition does not weaken the observed dependency on computation power, but does explain an additional $12\%$ of the variance in performance.
-This simple model of algorithm improvement implies that $3$ years of algorithmic improvement is equivalent to an increase in computing power of $10\times$.
-But it is unclear how this manifests.
-In particular, it may apply to performance away from the cutting-edge (as \cite{openai2020} showed) but less to improving performance.
-Another possibility is that getting algorithmic improvement may itself require complementary increases in computing power.
+Taking into account the standard error on this estimate yields a 95\% confidence interval for scaling between \(\mathcal{O}(Performance^{10.6})\) and \(\mathcal{O}(Performance^{14.1})\), i.e. between $\approx1{,}500\times$ and $\approx17{,}500\times$ as much computation to halve the error.
+Not only is computational power a highly statistically significant predictor of performance, but it also has substantial explanatory power, explaining 71\% of the variance in ImageNet performance.
+Table \ref{tab:deep_learning_regressions}a, specification $1$, reports this regression result, alongside a series of alternate specifications that test the robustness of our finding.